Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

-{\bf Statistical hypothesis testing.} All of the methods presented herein are built upon \emph{statistical hypothesis testing} \cite{lehmann2006testing,shaffer1995multiple}.
+All of our methods are built upon statistical hypothesis testing \cite{lehmann2006testing,shaffer1995multiple}.
 We now review the relevant aspects of this field and formulate our hypothesis testing problem.
 Consider some set of random variables $\{A_1,A_2,\dots\}$ with a joint distribution that is parameterized by $\theta \in \mathcal{H}$ for some space $\mathcal{H}$.
 A statistical hypothesis is the conjecture that $\theta \in \mathcal{H}_0 \subset \mathcal{H}$.
 In this article, data consists of a clickstream of $N$ bits for each of $C\geq 1$ circuits.
-Generalizing the notation used in the Results so that we explicitly denote the circuit index, let $x_{c,i}$ be the bit output by the $i^{\rm th}$ repetition of the $c^{\rm th}$ circuit, and denote the corresponding Bernoulli random variable from which that datum is drawn by $X_{c,i}$.
+Generalizing the notation used in the main text so that we explicitly denote the circuit index, let $x_{c,i}$ be the bit output by the $i^{\rm th}$ repetition of the $c^{\rm th}$ circuit, and denote the corresponding Bernoulli random variable from which that datum is drawn by $X_{c,i}$.
 The set of random variables about which we state statistical hypotheses is $\{X_{c,i}\}$.
-The random variable $X_{c,i}$ has some unknown probability $p_{c,i}$ of taking the value 1, so the set of random variables $\{X_{c,i}\}$ is parameterized by the parameter space $\mathcal{H}=\{p_{c,i}\in[0,1] \}$.
+The random variable $X_{c,i}$ has some unknown probability $p_{c,i}$ of taking the value 1, so the set of random variables $\{X_{c,i}\}$ is parameterized by the space